FidelusAleksander/ghcertified/content/_index.md

 archetype: "home"
 ---

-{{% notice style="note" title="Legal disclaimer" %}}
+{{% notice style="note" title="Upcoming Changes" %}}

-This website is **NOT** affiliated, associated, authorized, sponsored, endorsed by, or in any way officially connected with [GitHub](https://github.com/).
-The names and logos of GitHub are trademarks of their respective owners.
-The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.
+**This page will no longer be accessible under http://githubcertified.com/**

+This website and its repository will soon change domain name and repository name due to legal complications.
+Star the [repository](https://github.com/FidelusAleksander/githubcertified) to keep track of the changes.

 {{% /notice %}}